FZJ-PGI-12/Mean-Field-Approximate-Optimization-Algorithm/README.md

 ## Code

-For an introduction to using the code in this repository, please look into our [introductory notebook](notebooks/introduction.ipynb).
+For an introduction to using the mean-field AOA code in this repository, please look into our [introductory notebook](notebooks/introduction.ipynb) (coming soon).

+The remaining [notebooks](notebooks) can be used to reproduce the plots of our paper from the [data](data).

 ## Citation